SDGforskning/sdg-strings/SDG12_query_action_WoS.md

 #### Phrase 1

-The aim of this phrase is to find research about promoting sustainable management of chemicals thoughout their lifecycle, and about research promoting international agreements on chemical management.
+The aim of this phrase is to find research about promoting sustainable management of chemicals and plastic thoughout their lifecycle, and about research promoting international agreements on chemical management.

 International agreements included in the phrase are mentioned on the UN topic page for *Chemicals and waste* (<a id="chemicals">[UN Topics Chemicals and waste](#f10)</a>).

-The elements of the phrase are *action(promote) + sustainable+management + chemicals / international agreements*
+The elements of the phrase are *action + sustainable + management + chemicals / international agreements*

 ```py
 TS=